Methods for attacking full disk encryption

-Full Disk Encryption is part of cryptography uses mathematical structures and operators.
+Full disk encryption is part of cryptography that uses mathematical structures and operators.
 Cryptography and cryptanalysis functions are used in modern software development.
 Data confidentiality is a critical need, particularly in software, so cryptography is a vital to safeguarding data, and by extension the software.

 Encryption comes in two types, symmetric and asymmetric.
 Symmetric encryption uses similar but different versions of the same key.
 The problem with that is the key has to be distributed and must be kept secret.
 It’s a bit like putting a house key in the fake-looking rock next to the bush and hoping no one notices.
 Symmetric encryption is fast and easy though so it does get used and at the very least it fulfills a need for confidentiality.
 The DES (Data Encryption Standard) is one example of symmetric encryptions.

 Asymmetric encryption uses one public key and one private key.
 The keys are related but not similar so even though the encrypting key is public it’s unlikely that anyone could figure out the decrypting key just by looking at the encryption key.
 Asymmetric encryption satisfies the needs for non-repudiation and authentication.
 Non-repudiation means that the validity of the data can’t be denied.
 What is, is what is.
 Asymmetric encryption is slow though, compared to symmetric.
 One example of asymmetric encryption is AES (Advanced Encryption Standard).

 Feistel networks allow decryption and encryption to be performed by the same algorithm.
 This cryptographic structure works by using keys in specific but differently ordered rounds.
 Chip designers love Feistel Networks because they cut the work in half, using the same operators for both encryption and decryption.
 For this same reason, feistel networks are favored when cryptographic algorithms are used on hardware.